-- 12.1 If an applicant is dissatisfied with any aspect of NILGOSC's handling of their request, they have a right to request a review.
-An internal review is available, and an external appeal can also be made to the Information Commissioner, if an applicant wishes to challenge the handling or outcome of a request. - 12.2 If an applicant is dissatisfied with how NILGOSC has handled their request for information, they should contact the Head of Governance and Support Services (Head of GSS) in the first instance, to try to resolve the problem.
+- 12.1 If an applicant is dissatisfied with any aspect of NILGOSC's handling of their request, they have a right to request an internal review.
+An internal review seeks to challenge either the outcome or process of the handling of the original decision. - 12.2 If an applicant is dissatisfied with how NILGOSC has handled their request for information, they should contact the HGHR in the first instance, to try to resolve the problem.
 Any request for an internal review must be submitted within 40 working days from the initial response being issued.
 NILGOSC are not obliged to accept a request for an internal review after this date.
 This should be done in writing, by telephone, or by e-mail.
 The relevant contact details are as follows:

 NILGOSC Templeton House 411 Holywood Road Belfast, BT4 2LP.

-Tel: 0345 319 7320 Fax: 0345 319 7321 E-mail:governance@nilgosc.org.uk
+Tel: 0345 319 7320 Fax: 0345 319 7321

+E-mail: governance@nilgosc.org.uk

-- 12.3 The Head of GSS will acknowledge the request and aim to respond to the complaint as soon as possible, and within 20 working days of receipt at the latest.
+- 12.3 The HGHR will acknowledge the request and aim to respond to the request as soon as possible, and within 20 working days of receipt at the latest.
 If further clarification is required from the applicant, the 20 working day time period will not begin until this is received.
 If the complaint is complicated and takes longer to investigate, the applicant will be informed of this, and will be advised when they can expect a response.
-An extension of no more than 20 days will be applied unless there are legitimate reasons for a longer extension. - 12.4 If an applicant is dissatisfied with the handling of or outcome of the request, they can lodge a complaint via the Complaints process, which is available on the NILGOSC website at: www.nilgosc.org.uk/complaints-procedure. - 12.5 If an applicant remains dissatisfied with the response from NILGOSC, either because of a delay in providing, or a decision not to provide, the requested information, he/she can seek an independent review by the Information Commissioner.
+An extension of no more than 20 days will be applied unless there are legitimate reasons for a longer extension. - 12.4 If an applicant remains dissatisfied with the outcome of the internal review, they have a right to complain to the Information Commissioner under Section 50 of the Freedom of Information Act.
 Such requests should be made in writing to: